kopf/script.service.restapi/README.md

 A list of valid GET parameters, and their usage.

 * `albumartistsonly`: When set to `true`, exclude artists who only appear on compilations.
 Defaults to `false`.
-* `properties`: A comma-separated list of extra fields to return, e.g. `born,died,genre`.
+* `fields`: A comma-separated list of extra fields to return, e.g. `born,died,genre`.
 * `limit`: Limit the number of results returned by the API.
 * `start`: Used for pagination.
 Skips a certain number of results, e.g. `300` means "beginning at the 300th result".
 Defaults to `0`.
 * `sort`: Specify sorting order and field to sort by.
 The value `-artist` will sort by `artist`, in descending order, whereas the value `artist` will sort by `artist` in ascending order.